-• In the quarter ended September 30, 2017, our Spike online properties in the aggregate averaged approximately 990,000 monthly unique visitors domestically and, according to internal data, 5 million content video streams each month.
-Spike has garnered 21 million cumulative followers across social media platforms.
+In the quarter ended September 30, 2018, our Nick Jr. online properties in the aggregate averaged 2.1 million monthly unique visitors domestically and, according to internal data, 446 million content video streams each month.
+Nick Jr. has approximately 14 million cumulative followers across social media platforms.

-- VH1 is a leading lifestyle brand for millennials, with pop culture, celebrities and lifestyle topics, including original series, exclusive events and entertainment news. - Programming highlights in fiscal year 2017 included the critically acclaimed original program RuPaul's Drag Race, which won three Emmy Awards in 2017, Basketball Wives, the Love and Hip Hop franchise, Black Ink Crew, Hip Hop Squares, Martha and Snoop's Potluck Dinner Party, Signed and Baller Wives and VH1's premier tentpole event Hip Hop Honors. - In September 2017, VH1 reached approximately 274 million cumulative television subscribers in 117 countries worldwide. - In the quarter ended September 30, 2017, our VH1 online properties in the aggregate averaged approximately 3.9 million monthly unique visitors domestically and 23 million content video streams each month.
-VH1 has garnered 42 million cumulative followers across social media platforms.
+- VH1 is a leading lifestyle brand with pop culture, celebrities and lifestyle topics, including original series, exclusive events and entertainment news. - Programming highlights in fiscal year 2018 included the critically-acclaimed original program RuPaul's Drag Race, which had the most-watched season in its 10-season history, received 12 Emmy Award nominations and won five Emmy Awards in 2018; the premiere of Love & Hip Hop: Miami, part of our Love & Hip Hop franchise; Basketball Wives, Black Ink Crew, Hip Hop Squares, Martha and Snoop's Potluck Dinner Party, Safeword and Baller Wives; and VH1's premier tentpole event Hip Hop Honors.
+In fiscal year 2019, VH1 will relaunch in the UK as a lifestyle and general entertainment channel, featuring the UK debut of its popular U.S. programming. - In September 2018, VH1 reached approximately 275 million cumulative television subscribers in 109 countries worldwide. - In the quarter ended September 30, 2018, our VH1 online properties in the aggregate averaged approximately 2.8 million monthly unique visitors domestically and, according to internal data, 28 million content video streams each month.
+VH1 has approximately 51 million cumulative followers across social media platforms.

-- TV Land features a mix of original programming, classic and contemporary television shows, specials and iconic movies that appeal to adults aged 25 to 54.
-The channel is split into two dayparts TV Land Classic airs during weekdays with beloved series like MASH, and TV Land airs in the evening hours and on weekends, focusing on our original series and more modern acquisitions that appeal to adults aged 40 and older.
-In September 2017, TV Land experienced its highest ratings since 2014. - Programming highlights in fiscal year 2017 included returning original favorites Younger (which experienced its highest-rated and most-watched season to date) and Teachers (which also experienced its highest-rated season to date), and licensed favorites such as Everybody Loves Raymond, The King of Oueens and new acquisition Mom. - In September 2017, TV Land reached approximately 87 cumulative television subscribers, airing only in the U.S. - In the quarter ended September 30, 2017, our TV Land online properties in the aggregate averaged approximately 501,000 monthly unique visitors domestically and, according to internal data, 4 million content video streams each month.
-TV Land has garnered 7 million cumulative followers across social media platforms.
+- TV Land features a mix of original programming, classic and contemporary television shows and specials that appeal to adults aged 25 to 54.
+The channel is split into two dayparts TV Land Classic airs during weekdays with beloved series like M\A\S\H\, and TV Land airs in the evening hours and on weekends, focusing on content that appeals to adults aged 40 and older. - Programming highlights in fiscal year 2018 included returning original favorite Younger, which in 2018 experienced its highest-rated season to date, and licensed favorites such as Everybody Loves Raymond, Two and a Half Men and The King of Queens. - In September 2018, TV Land reached approximately 85 million cumulative television subscribers, airing only in the U.S. - In the quarter ended September 30, 2018, our TV Land online properties in the aggregate averaged approximately 315,000 monthly unique visitors domestically and, according to internal data, 3.2 million content video streams each month.
+TV Land has approximately 7 million cumulative followers across social media platforms.